Brooklyn Immersionists: Mainstream recognition

 By the end of the 1990s, Williamsburg's creative systems were being reported around the world.
 Robert Elmes was invited to curate Williamsburg works for MoMA PS1 in Queens in 2000, and in 2003, Galapagos became a setting for Jim Jarmusch's film, Coffee and Cigarettes.
 Jarmusch's scene featured a conversation between the actors Alfred Molina and Steve Coogan sitting next to the dark reflecting pool at Galapagos, a symbol of the club's devotion to ecological immersion.

 Immersionist creations have also been presented by the Cooper Hewitt Museum, the Musée d'Art Contemporain de Montréal, the Guggenheim Museum and a travelling exhibition in Britain sponsored by the Royal Scottish Academy.
 In 1995, Jonathan Fineberg included Immersionist works with strong messages about interdependence in his book, Art Since 1940: Strategies of Being.
 These included a wall piece by Kit Blake that lights a copy of the New York Times’ Real Estate section on fire, Ebon Fisher's bionic code, Link with Distressed Humans, and an elastic and steel sculpture by Mary Traynor called Horror of Human Need.
 In his 1997 music anthology, State of the Union, the composer, Elliott Sharp included music by the Immersionists DJ Olive, Fisher, and Karthik Swaminathan (Kit Krash).

-Numerous articles and films have investigated the takeover of Williamsburg in the new millennium by corporate developers and have questioned the city's pivotal role in subsidizing the process.
-The economics of corporate welfare has been examined by ProPublica.org and illuminated in the films, Gut Renovation by Su Friedrich, and Battle for Brooklyn by Michael Galinsky and Suki Hawley.
-Despite losing their community, many of the Immersionists continued to employ immersive strategies in their work around the world and have reflected on their formative years in such films as Marcin Ramocki's Brooklyn DIY which premiered with a sold-out screening at the Museum of Modern Art in 2009.
-The most salient measure of Immersionism's significance, however, was in the transformation of Brooklyn itself.
+Following rent increases in Williamsberg, many of the Immersionists continued to employ immersive strategies in their work in other places and have discussed their formative years in such films as Marcin Ramocki's Brooklyn DIY (2009).
 As Jillian Steinhauer states in Hyperallergic in 2013: "It's indisputable that Immersionism had a big impact on the culture of Brooklyn as we know it today."